 The following fouls during flights will result in disqualification:

-A. Disregards the launch signal by jumping before the green light goes on, or later than ten (10) seconds after it goes on.
+A. Disregards the launch signal by jumping before the launch command, or later than ten (10) seconds after it goes on.

 B. The pilot fails to make the turns around the turn markers.
-Disqualification will occur if they cut the turn too close or otherwise fly over the sector deemed to be “out of bounds”
+Disqualification will occur if they cut the turn too close or otherwise fly over the sector deemed to be “out of bounds” by the turn marker.

 C. The pilot opens his or her parachute before crossing the finish line.

 D. The pilot crosses the finish line over rather than under the tramway cable.